Collecting a Car Accident Settlement or Judgment

 Reaching a settlement or getting a judgment in your favor is one thing; getting paid could be a different story.

 You've won your car accident case.
 The court or jury has awarded you damages.
 You're the winning party.
 The hard part is over, right?
 Not necessarily.
-Many people are under the belief that once a judgment is obtained, the losing party immediately writes a check to the winning party before even leaving the courthouse.
+Many people believe that once a judgment is obtained, the losing party immediately writes a check to the winning party before even leaving the courthouse.
 Unfortunately, that isn't the way it works.
-Winning the lawsuit is often only half the battle.
+Winning compensation is often only half the battle.
 Now you have to collect it.

 How Soon Can I Expect Payment of My Damages?